lynchcm/MicroHugo/content/resource-centre/finding-clients/Identifying Your Target Market.md

 +++
 article_h1 = "How to Identify Your Target Market" article_image = "/uploads/target.jpg"
-article_summary = "The idea of getting your own site can seem pretty daunting.
-From jargon busting common website terms to helping you decide whether your business needs a website, here’s what you need to know about taking your business online." layout = "article" order = 1 sitemap_exclude = true
+article_summary = "Time is a limited resource - particularly when you’re running a business.
+That’s why you can’t afford to waste time pursuing leads that aren’t a great fit.
+Here’s how to narrow down exactly who it is you need to be talking to." layout = "article" order = 1 sitemap_exclude = true